Cinema of Canada: Post-Carry on, Sergeant!

 F. R. Crawley, who was involved in filmmaking for a decade, and Judith Crawley created Île d'Orléans in 1938, and its success led to a $3,000 loan from F. R. Crawley's father that created Crawley Films.
 It employment rose from 6 in 1946, 33 in 1949, and around 100 by the 1950s.
 One-sixth of the $3 million worth of films produced by the Canadian film industry in 1952 came from Crawley Films.

 France Film and other companies started creating French film productions in the 1930s.
-Maria Chapdelaine is commonly, although incorrectly, regarded as the first French-Canadian sound movie. Étienne Brûlé gibier de potence was the first colour feature film made in Quebec and the first Canadian colour film shot in English and French.
+Maria Chapdelaine is commonly, although incorrectly, regarded as the first French-Canadian sound movie.
+The first dramatic feature film in Canada shot in colour, Here Will I Nest, and the first French-language one, The Immortal Scoundrel, were made by Melburn Turner.
 Joseph-Alexandre DeSève monopolized the distribution of French-language films through France-Film.
 France-Film arose from the distribution of Maria Chapdelaine which sold 70,000 tickets in Canada.
 He also aided in the production of Notre-Dame de la Mouise in response to the papal encyclical Vigilanti Cura.
 DeSève purchased Renaissance Films following the success of The Music Master.
 DeSève produced four films through Renaissance Films Distribution.
 Paul L'Anglais formed Quebec Productions filmed Whispering City in English and French, under the title La Forteresse.
 It was seen by over 100,000 people in Quebec over the course of six weeks.

 The papal encyclical Vigilanti Cura in 1936, changed the Catholic attitude towards movies and the church became a part of Quebec movie production in the 1940s.
 Most of the nineteen movies, fifteen in French and four in English, produced in Quebec from 1944 to 1953 were made by Renaissance Films or Quebec Productions.
 Those were the only French-language feature films produced in Canada in that period.

 Bush Pilot was the only English-language feature film created by a Canadian company in the 1940s.